+A concrete example of the use of the normal form, as well as of an equivalence of normal form, is provided in App. \ref{sec:examples_dynamics_constr}.

-Summarizing, the algebraic fact that the prec is associative and commutes with the negation allows one to write an unambiguous `canonical' form useful to compare theories.
-This gives a tool to determine whether two higher-order theories are equivalent by sole inspection of their projectors.
-In addition, the physical fact that the prec is a one-way signaling composition, combined with the algebraic rules, allows one to split projectors in several terms with a fixed signaling direction between its base state structures.
+Summarizing, the algebraic fact that the prec is associative and commutes with the negation allows one to write a `normal' form useful to compare types of transformations.
+This gives a tool to determine whether two types of higher-order transformations are equivalent by sole inspection of their projectors.
+In addition, the physical fact that the prec is a one-way signaling composition, combined with the algebraic rules, allows one to split projectors into several terms with a fixed signaling direction between their base state structures.
 This implies that one can know the possible signaling structure that a higher-order theory may feature by sole inspection of its projector.